VBGAMER45/SMFMods/DownloadAttachment/ReadMe.txt

 *******************************

 Mod Information:
-For SMF 2.0.x
+For SMF 2.1.x and SMF 2.0.x

-Adds a seperate download and view permission for attachments
+Adds a separate download and view permission for attachments

 Other mods can be found at SMFHacks.com
 Include: